learnlearnin/learnlearnin.github.io/src/documents/firefox.html.md

 description: Mozilla Firefox.
 The browser to rule them all.
 keywords: browser, firefox, security, speed, customization, control, choice, freedom, mozilla
 ---
 I love Firefox.
 I am a Firefox Student Ambassador.
+Firefox is one of [the applications I proactively recommend to people](/applications/).

 Firefox has a long history of working hard to give people choice when they were struggling with Internet Explorer.